 Alison has responsibility for the overall pastoral care of the girls, liaising with Year Group Deans.
-Other responsibilities including the management of the school calendar, reporting, national standards, marketing and event management.
-Alison currently teaches Year 11 History and Year 9 and Year 10 Social Studies.
+Other responsibilities including the management of the school calendar, reporting, marketing and event management.
+Alison currently teaches Year 11 History, and Year 9 and Year 10 Social Studies.

-Alison has two daughters attending the school and is fully involved in the school community.
-She coaches netball and is a member of the Friends of St Matthew’s as a parent and a Senior Manager.
+Alison has two daughters, one of which still attends the school.
+She coaches netball, and is a member of the Friends of St Matthew’s as a parent and a Senior Manager.

 |Miss Susanne Richardson||Head of English & Dramafirstname.lastname@example.org|